cybergu0ck/notes/engineering/software/networking/cloud/azure-az-900/002-azure-architecture/001-core-architectural-components-of-azure.md

-Azure is a continually expanding set of cloud services that help you meet current and future business challenges.
-Azure gives you the freedom to build, manage, and deploy applications on a massive global network using your favorite tools and frameworks.

 ## What can I do with Azure?

 -   Azure provides more than 100 services that enable you to do everything from running your existing applications on virtual machines to exploring new software paradigms, such as intelligent bots and mixed reality.